AnnikaV9/usv3-framework/README.md

 ```
 Edit to match your setup and place it in `~/.config/systemd/user/`

-Run `systemctl --user daemon-reload` and `systemctl --user enable --now usv3.service` to start and enable the service.
+Run `systemctl --user daemon-reload` and `systemctl --user enable --now usv3` to start and enable the service.

+Once the service is up, you can run `systemctl --user status usv3` or `journalctl --user -e -u usv3` to view resource usage or logs.

 > [!NOTE]
 > If you have issues with usv3 being killed when you log out, enable lingering with `sudo loginctl enable-linger $USER`